Backbase/bb-fuel/README.md

 - In case of current account arrangements random debit cards (by default: between 3 and 10) are associated

 ## Transactions setup
+- By default ingesting transactions is disabled - configurable via property
-- Random transactions (by default: between 10 and 50) per arrangement per today's date
+- If enabled, random transactions (by default: between 10 and 50) per arrangement per today's date

 ## Service agreements setup
 Default service agreements (each object represents one service agreement): [serviceagreements.json](src/main/resources/data/serviceagreements.json)